OWASP/www-project-top-10-privacy-risks/tab_topprivacy.md

 ---

 ## Top 10 Privacy Risks
-Version 1.0 of the OWASP Top 10 Privacy Risks list from 2014.
-Further information and related countermeasures are provided in [this PDF document](https://owasp.org/www-pdf-archive/OWASP_Top_10_Privacy_Countermeasures_v1.0.pdf).
+Version 2.0 of the OWASP Top 10 Privacy Risks list from 2021.
+Further information and related countermeasures will be provided soon.

 The type shows if a risk is rather :man_office_worker: organizational, :woman_technologist: technical, or both.